Poornachandra108/Reservation-Radar/README.md

 | Random Forest | 89% | 0.92 |
 | XGBoost | 84% | 0.90 |

-> The Random Forest Classifier outperformed other models in accuracy and robustness, making it the preferred choice for deployment.
+> ### The Random Forest Classifier outperformed other models in accuracy and robustness, making it the preferred choice for deployment.

 ## Tools & Technologies Used

 - Python 3.x
 - Pandas & NumPy for data manipulation
 - Matplotlib & Seaborn for visualization 📊
-- Scikit-learn for machine learning models
+- Scikit-learn for machine learning models (Logistic Regression, Random Forest)
 - XGBoost for advanced boosting algorithms
-- FPDF for automated report generation

 ## Business Impact & Recommendations